xjdrew/gotunnel/README.md

 ## run
 ```
 $ bin/gotunnel
 usage: bin/gotunnel [configFile]
   -listen=":8001": host:port gotunnel listen on
   -log=1: larger value for detail log
-  -rc4="the answer to life, the universe and everything": rc4 key, disable if no key
+  -secret="the answer to life, the universe and everything": connection secret, disable if has none
   -server="": server address, empty if work as server
+  -tunnel_count=1: underlayer tunnel count
 ```

 ## useage